 From Year 1 to Year 6, we follow a 2-year cycle of learning units that include learning objectives from a wide range of subject areas.
 These have been carefully planned to ensure appropriate curriculum coverage, progression of learning and development of knowledge and skills.
 We have also made specific choices to ensure that we make the most of opportunities to learn about different areas of the world, people of different backgrounds and races and varied cultures and traditions, for example:

-EYFS - At the start of the new year of 2021, our children in Early Years will also learn about Chinese New Year and they learn about different religions, including making their own diva lamps to celebrate Diwali
+EYFS - At the start of the calendar year, our children in Early Years will learn about Chinese New Year and they learn about different religions, including making their own diva lamps to celebrate Diwali

 Years 1 & 2 - Our Heroic Humans unit includes learning about William Kamkwamba, a boy from Malawi who made a wind turbine to create electricity

 Years 3 & 4 - While learning about Ancient Egypt, children learn about the Egyptian use of slaves and also how they have featured in wider history